samay43/samay43/README.md

 ---

-### 🙋 About me
+###  About me

-- 🔧 Into infrastructure, automation, and understanding *why* something broke, not just fixing it
+-  Into infrastructure, automation, and understanding *why* something broke, not just fixing it
-- 🐧 Comfortable in Linux, scripting my way through problems in Python
+-  Comfortable in Linux,Python,C++,C & Java
-- 📦 Currently leveling up in Go and getting hands-on with Kubernetes internals
+-  Currently leveling up in Go and getting hands-on with Kubernetes internals
-- 🌱 Learning in public — most of what I know now, I didn't know six months ago
+-  Learning in public — most of what I know now, I didn't know six months ago

 ---

-### 🛠️ Tech I work with
+### Tech I work with

-**Languages:** Python · Go (learning) · JavaScript **Infra:** Linux · Docker · Kubernetes · Git
+**Languages:** Python · Go (learning) · JavaScript · Java · C++ · C · React
+**Infra:** Linux · Docker · Kubernetes · Git
-**Frontend:** Basic React
+**Frontend:** React · CSS
 **CI/CD:** GitHub Actions

 ---

 ### 🌍 Open source

 I contribute to Kubernetes ecosystem projects when I can — mostly around backup/storage internals and CI reliability.
-Not chasing numbers, just trying to understand real codebases well enough to make a genuine dent.
+Not chasing numbers, just trying to understand real codebases well enough to make a genuine dent, always breaking into new things getting messed up and untangling myself from those situations via learning , reading documentations and fixing through trial and error.
+Also open to contribute wherever i can make an impact and bring in a valuable change open for suggestions and a humble hustler hungry for learning

 ---